luksfarris/luksfarris.github.io/docs/_posts/2023-12-09-year-learnings.md

 layout: post
 title:  "Lessons From 2023"
 date:   2023-12-09 05:00:00 +0100
-categories: software-engineering methodology
+categories: psychology
 permalink: /2023-lessons
 ---

 It feels like 2023 was a tough year for many.
 Speaking to colleagues, people feel like they never recovered from the 2020 pandemic.
 This year had a later spring, a drier summer, a shorter autumn, and we're looking at a colder winter.
 For me personally, I believe I learned a few powerful lessons that are worth saving for future self.

-I took the time to transform each section into a CBT-style (Cognitive-Behavioral-Therapy) exercice.
+I took the time to transform each section into a CBT-style (Cognitive Behavioral Therapy) exercise.

 # I. Be a stakeholder in everything you do